michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0149.md

 - adj: designed to deceive or mislead either deliberately or inadvertently
 - adj: causing one to believe what is not true or fail to believe what is true
 ### Family
+- deceptive: deceptively, deceptiveness+
-deceptive: deceptively, deceptiveness+;deceive: deceived, deceiver, deceives, deceiving, deception, deceptive, undeceive;deceiver: deceivers;deceiving: deceivingly;deception: deceptions, self-deception;undeceive: undeceived, undeceives, undeceiving
+- deceive: deceived, deceiver, deceives, deceiving, deception, deceptive, undeceive
+- deceiver: deceivers
+- deceiving: deceivingly
+- deception: deceptions, self-deception
+- undeceive: undeceived, undeceives, undeceiving
 ### Examples
 - The Deceptive Bike Box.
 A mild sensation online, this object from the oft-neglected packaging category may be the year’s most cunning design solution.
 - The administration was deceptive about the motives for the 2012 Benghazi attack.